Story

 Alexander Neibaur, Diary, LDS Archives, Pg.
 14

 August 7.
-Elder D. [Don] C. [Carlos] Smith was interred with military honor.
+Elder D. [Don] C. [Carlos] Smith was interred with

 Alexander Neibaur, Diary, LDS Archives, Pg.
 14